Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Talk to Corpse Kid.
 Then move to the Witches' Shop, ignoring the enemies.

 It's unlikely that you'll have anything to buy, so after the cutscene, immediately exit.
+Run to the fountain and wait for Corpse Kid to reappear.
 Talk to Corpse Kid again and enter into the manhole.

 Defeat all the enemies in here and talk to the Clown.